How to Save Time and Boost Efficiency with Power Automate

 • Map out the workflow steps, including triggers, actions, and conditions.

-• Ensure the workflow aligns with business goals and supports the overall strategy.
+• Ensure the workflow aligns with your business goals and supports the overall strategy.

 • Engage with process owners and subject matter experts to capture requirements and design workflows that meet their specific needs.